get-sltr/3musketeers/INVESTOR-PITCH.md

 # SLTR - The Future of Real-Time Social Connection
-## "One of the things sparking ambition"
+## "Igniting the future of connection"

 ## 🚀 Executive Summary